ArangoDB-Community/ArangoRDF/docs/rdf_to_arangodb_lpg.rst

 LPG Collection Mapping Process
 ==============================

-With LPG the mapping rules are intentionally simple:
+The **LPG Collection Mapping Process** is defined as the algorithm used to map RDF Resources to ArangoDB Collections.
+In LPG, the mapping rules are intentionally simple:

 1. **Vertex Collection** – All RDF resources (IRIs & blank nodes) are stored in the collection **``Node``** (customisable via ``resource_collection_name``).